KCErb/KCErb.github.io/family.md

 <img src="/images/the-fam.png" alt="The Fam" class="img-responsive">

 <p class="lead">
-Shelyse and I were married {% timeago 2012-06-30 %} just after I finished my Bachelor's degree and Audrey was born a year and a half later.
+Shelyse and I were married 3 years ago just after I finished my Bachelor's degree and Audrey was born a year and a half later.
 This little group is my family and the core of my life.
 I have to make this clear from the get-go because if anyone is going to learn about me from a distance they have to learn that my family comes first.
 </p>